 - Fostering community ties and relationships

-The Phoenix pre-orientation program is a six-day program designed to help first generation and low-income students adjust to both the academic and social aspects of attending a residential liberal-arts campus.
-Phoenix first year students arrive on campus a week before the start of the orientation, and during the pre-orientation:
+The Phoenix Rising pre-orientation is a special two-day program designed to help first generation students, underrepresented students, and students with high financial need, adjust to both the academic and social aspects of attending a residential liberal-arts campus.
+Phoenix first year students arrive on campus three days prior to the start of orientation, and during the pre-orientation:

 - Enroll in three day mini non-credit courses taught by Goucher faculty

-- Enroll in two session on “Writing and Bound” designed to be an introduction to college writing and preparation
+- Enroll in two sessions on “Writing and Bound” designed to be an introduction to college writing and preparation

-- Enroll in two session on “Research Methods” designed to introduce students to the research methods and resources in the library
+- Enroll in two sessions on “Research Methods” designed to introduce students to the research methods and resources in the library

 - Attend various workshops and information sessions